Dr. Deborah Bates

 Treatment Specialties & Clinical Interests

 Dr. Deborah Bates provides psychotherapeutic and assessment services for children, adolescents, adults, couples, and families.
-She works from an Attachment-Based Psychodynamic perspective, a relationship-based approach that emphasizes the influence of previous experiences on one's ongoing patterns and experiences.
+She works from an Attachment-Based Psychodynamic perspective as well as Internal Family Systems; both are relationship-based approaches that emphasize the influence of previous experiences on one's ongoing patterns and experiences.
 Dr. Bates incorporates a variety of treatment techniques, in order to bring restoration and repair to deep past pain, and to establish optimal functioning today.
 Her therapeutic work is specifically designed to meet the unique needs and characteristics of each individual, couple, or family.
 She strives to make the therapy room a warm and safe environment where her clients feel heard and understood.
 Dr. Bates has special interests in adoption and attachment, developmental disabilities, marital relationships, trauma recovery, spiritual issues, and member care.
 She also exhibits expertise in psychological and academic evaluations.

 Education & Experience